Crowds of spectators showed up to watch the racers speed down Church Street for Hyperbaric IOM on Saturday 1 September.

 MPN Plays It Forward with Charity Poker Tournament at ICE 2017

 During what was a busy three days for Microgaming at ICE Totally Gaming 2017, the MPN team enjoyed a charity poker tournament with Microgaming operators.

 The charities were chosen by the winners of the tournament.
 Battling for over three hours, the Main Event winner was Alon from Crazy Vegas.
 He chose Teenage Cancer Trust as the recipient of a £3,000 donation.
-Three further charities received donations: Save the Rhino (£3,000), The Children’s Centre and MS Society Isle of Man, a branch of MS Society (£500 each).
+Save the Rhino also received £3,000, and The Children’s Centre and MS Society Isle of Man received £500 from side events.

 Our fourth annual Gift of Giving raised £30,000 for charities in four global regions: Isle of Man, UK and Europe, Africa, and Rest of the World.

-The campaign provides our key customers and contacts across the globe with charity donations in lieu of Christmas gifts.
-Following a period of voting in December 2016, the charities that received the highest number of votes in each region were Women’s Refuge (Isle of Man), Teenage Cancer Trust (UK and Europe), Save the Rhino (Africa) and Médecins Sans Frontières (Rest of the World).
-Each charity received a £7,500 donation.
+The campaign provides charity donations in lieu of Christmas gifts, with our key customers and contacts choosing where the donations go.
+The chosen charities in each region were Women’s Refuge (Isle of Man), Teenage Cancer Trust (UK and Europe), Save the Rhino (Africa) and Médecins Sans Frontières (Rest of the World), and each charity received a £7,500 donation.

-Our Gift of Giving initiative has now raised £120,000 to date for 13 different charities worldwide.
+Our Gift of Giving initiative has now raised £120,000 for 13 different charities worldwide!

 The rousing group performance was a highlight of our Christmas Eve Eve, and it gave Microgaming the chance to present its £3,000 donation to the 2016-17 mayoral charity appeal, which supports three charities registered on the island: Anthony Nolan Isle of Man, Manx Decaf and Naseem’s Brain Tumour Charity.